What is a Franchisee?

 Franchises occur for two reasons:

-From a third-person perspective, the franchisee is the individual who buys into the franchisor’s existing business model and trademark to gain the right to sell the franchisor’s goods or services.
+The franchisee is the individual who buys into the franchisor’s existing business model and trademark to gain the right to sell the franchisor’s goods or services.

 Who Enters Into a Franchise